 We believe that successful battery development derives from close collaboration between the customer, the cell manufacturer and the battery chemistry supplier.
 Topsoe therefore continues to invest substantial R&D efforts into customer-specific programs, to jointly engineer the specific battery solution that will keep you at the forefront of lithium-ion battery performance.

-The on-going production scale-up means Topsoe will be able to support our customers with ton-scale deliveries of Topsoe LNMO cathode material from 2020 onwards.
+The on-going production scale-up means Topsoe will be able to support our customers with ton-scale production of Topsoe LNMO cathode material from 2021.

 The battery industry can benefit from Topsoe’s unique technology and materials science capabilities to develop the cathode materials best suited for specific applications.

 For LNMO, our ambition is to develop optimized cathode materials for use in automotive electric vehicles by entering into appropriate partnerships.
 We believe this will be the best way to secure our technology and IP portfolio a place in the market, and to establish large-scale production that is able to meet the stringent demands of the future.

 Through our partnership with Faradion, we are able to provide long-life sodium-ion cathode materials that feature a high energy density.